OctoPrint/OctoPrint-FirmwareUpdater/README.md

 The mainboard in the Ender 3 (and probably other devices) is flashed without a boot loader.
 The first time you want to upgrade its firmware, you have to use extra programming hardware ("burner") to install a bootloader.
-Alternately you can use the "ISP" programmer which they include with their [BL-Touch Add-on Kit](https://www.creality3dofficial.com/products/creality-bl-touch?_pos=8&_sid=07be62867&_ss=rell), which comes with a pinout card.
+Alternately you can use the "USB ISP" programmer which they include with their [BL-Touch Add-on Kit](https://www.creality3dofficial.com/products/creality-bl-touch?_pos=8&_sid=07be62867&_ss=rell), which comes with a pinout card.
-Using this kit instead of using this plugin can avoid exceeding memory limits with custom builds of Marlin.
+Using their kit instead of using this plugin can avoid exceeding memory limits with custom builds of Marlin.

 #### Special Note for the SKR Pro v1.1 STM32 Board